How to Create an Emotional Anchor in Any Room

 You simply exist within it.

-It’s also possible to create instability by having more than one competing anchor.
+It’s also possible to create instability by having more than one competing focal point.

 This often happens when:

-• several emotionally strong pieces share the same visual plane
+• multiple strong elements share the same visual plane

 The result is not balance.